MLB Agent Jason Wood Allegedly Filmed Players In The Shower With Hidden Camera

 Added Yahoo Sports about the situation, “Multiple players, including Red Sox outfielder Andrew Benintendi, have stayed with Wood during the offseason, according to sources.
 His client list also included Jake Odorizzi, David Phelps, Matt Reynolds, Ryne Stanek and a number of top prospects, Colorado’s Riley Pint and Atlanta’s Joey Wentz among them.”

+Benintendi is a member of the dynamic Red Sox “killer Bs” outfield tandem along with teammates Mookie Betts and Jackie Bradley Jr.

-As yet, there has been no official comment about the matter from MLB, its players union, the Boston Red Sox, or any other big league team.
+As yet, there has been no official comment about the Jason Wood matter from MLB, its players union, the Boston Red Sox, or any other big league team.

 Jason Wood, agent who represented Andrew Benintendi, fired after report that he filmed clients in the shower https://t.co/FWFquLFR2J

-Note: Update: Fan Rag‘s Robert Murray indicates that Pittsburgh Pirates’ minor league pitcher Mitch Keller has jumped ship from CSE to Excel Sports Management, and Tampa Bay Rays pitcher Jake Odorizzi, who is believed to be a trade candidate, is expected to do the same.